papesce/sp-challenge/docs/DOCUMENTATION.md

 For the routing process a new library was used (react-router-redux).
 It provides integration between the three populars packages and provides a way to keep the routing history in the store.

-3 routes were developed:
+ Four routes were developed:

+- `/`&nbsp;&nbsp;&nbsp;    Used to render the HomePage
+- `/login`   used to render de LoginContainer
+- `/callback`   used to get the callback info.
+Handled in the LoginContainer
+- `/recomendations/:albumid` used to render the Recommendations page base on the artist of the album (handled in the RecommHomePage)

+The `HomePage` and `RecommHomePage` are wrapped with a HOC called HomeContainer that is a function that takes a Component and return a new Component adding the Authentication and Token Expiration check.

 ### Authentication to Spotify

 To be able to interact with the Spotify API it is required to obtain a token.
-For that reason it is neccesary the UI that opens a login window to obtain the authentication token.

-THe flow here is very simple.
+For that reason was neccesary to develop a UI that redirects to spotify url with a predefined CLIENT_ID.
+If the user accepts the login then Spotify generates a redirection to the /callback route of the app.
+This callback is handled in the LoginContainer.
+In this component the Redux action `loginSuccess` is dispatched setting the authentication info in the redux store.
+A redirect to the `HomePage` completes the login cycle.

+### Developing the UI with Material UI

+template

+### Calling the Search API

+### Calling the Recommendations API